Step outside the classroom and learn to practice law from experienced attorneys.

 - The placement must be unavailable to the student during the school year (e.g., because it is in another city).

-- Students apply to and secure a conditional offer to work at your intended placement.
-(Note: students may not receive compensation or grants for summer externships.)
+- Students apply to and secure a conditional offer to work at the intended placement.
+(Note: students may not receive compensation or grants for summer externships.
+Financial aid is available for 5-6 credit placements.)

-- Placements may be found through a variety of job fairs coordinated by Emory Law, on Symplicity, or through independent sources.
+- Placements are not pre-approved and may be found through a variety of job fairs coordinated by Emory Law, on Symplicity, or through independent sources.

 - Students work with their supervising attorneys to develop proposed learning objectives and experiences.